richmahn/en_tn/rom/14/intro.md

 #### Structure and formatting ####

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with verse 11 of this chapter, which Paul quotes from the Old Testament.
+The ULT does this with verse 11 of this chapter, which Paul quotes from the Old Testament.

 #### Special concepts in this chapter ####